 Nail Trimming:

 Regular nail trims play a vital role in keeping your cat comfortable and preventing accidental scratches.
 Invest in a pair of cat nail clippers or human nail clippers with a straight edge, ensuring they are clean and sharp.
 Make sure to only trim the clear/white portion of the nail, avoiding the pink quick which can cause bleeding and pain.
-If you’re unsure or uncomfortable trimming your cat’s nails, consult a professional groomer or your veterinarian for guidance.
+If you are unsure or uncomfortable trimming your cat’s nails, consult a professional groomer or your veterinarian for guidance.

 Ear Cleaning: